NomicFoundation/hardhat/docs/README.md

 You can start editing the page by modifying `src/pages/...`.
 The page auto-updates as you edit the file.

+### Folders structure

+When developing the application you might need these main

+- src/components - React Components for rendering pages
+- src/components/landingBlocks - "Building blocks" for creating landing pages
+- src/components/mdxComponents - Components used to render markdown content
+- src/components/ui - common UI components
+- src/hooks - common React hooks
+- src/model - business logic files
+- src/pages - NextJS pages. `[...docPath].tsx` means multiple pages will be generated.
+Page routes are based on the relative paths
+- src/styles - global CSS styles
+- src/config.ts - keep main information about the app.
+- public/ - static files
+- .storybook/ - Storybook settings
+- next.config.js - NextJS config
+- redirects.config.js - Custom redirects

+## Storybook

+You can use Storybook to develop components in isolation.
+Launch it via `yarn storybook` and open http://localhost:6006/ You will see a list of components in the left-side sidebar.
+When you edit component's code and save it, the Storybook is auto-updating it.

+Each component can be exposed with different states (stories) independently by passing props you need.
+You can find component stories settings in `Component.stories.ts` files.

+We also deploy updated storybook on each build.
+You can find it on https://hardhat-storybook.netlify.app/

 ## Content generating tech details

-There two relatively independent processes on the build step:
+There are two relatively independent processes in the build step:

-1. Generating pages itself.
-We get pages paths directly from the files located in the content folder.
+1. Generating pages themselves.
+We get page paths directly from the files located in the content folder.
 Their paths are mapped to the page routes.
-Layout settings doesn't affect to pages existence.
+Layout settings don't affect to page's existence.
 2. Generating layouts and mapping layouts to pages.
-For that we're checking which folders belongs to what layout and assigning that layout to a page
+For that, we're checking which folders belong to what layout and assigning that layout to a page

 Page paths are generated in the `getStaticPaths` functions in files of the `page` folder.
-The result of these functions is array of pages paths.
-Page pros are generated with the `getStaticProps` function which is executed once per a page with a page path passed as an argument and returns all required page props.
+The result of these functions is an array of page paths.
+Page pros are generated with the `getStaticProps` function which is executed once per page with a page path passed as an argument and returns all required page props.

-Execution of `getStaticPaths` and  `getStaticProps` is handled by NextJS on a build step and it runs them in isolation (means we can't share a common calculated parameters withing them).
-In order to optimize a building time we store an intermediate config in a temporary file on the `getStaticPaths` execution and read it from  `getStaticProps` functions.
-It contains layout settings and a map of pages with a specific props.
+Execution of `getStaticPaths` and `getStaticProps` is handled by NextJS on a build step and it runs them in isolation (which means we can't share common calculated parameters within them).
+To optimize a building time we store an intermediate config in a temporary file on the `getStaticPaths` execution and read it from `getStaticProps` functions.
+It contains layout settings and a map of pages with specific props.

+## Styling

+We utilize [Linaria](https://github.com/callstack/linaria) for styling components.
+It has the "Styled Components" syntax but generates css without runtime with works fine with SSG sites.

+## Theming

+The documentation section is Themable.
+A user can switch between light, dark and high contrast themes for their convenience.
+There is also an "Auto" setting when theme is selected based on a user system settings.

+Theming solution provides abilities to switch themes, keep the selected value in user's local storage, seamlessly keep selected page on navigating and page refreshing.

+We manage themes by applying a CSS class to the HTML body.
+Each component has special selectors in its CSS to reflect change color depending on selected theme.
+To support themes, components should provide styles for all app themes (add selectors and specify colors).

+Landing pages don't support themes.

+## Creating new landings

+Landing pages contains special "blocks" see src/components/landingBlocks.
+To create a new landing page start from copying `/pages/index.tsx` and `src/content/home.ts`.
+You can create another page by reodering existing blocks and passing another content to them.
+If necessary create new landing blocks.

+## CI/CD

+We use two CI/CD providers:

+- Github actions for launching code checks
+- Vercel to deploy app

+Each branch triggers own process on CI/CD so you can see a code check details on Github and preview the current branch on Vercel.